muayyad-alsadi/awx/INSTALL.md

 The AWX web server is accessible on the deployment host, using the *host_port* value set in the *inventory* file.
 The default URL is [http://localhost](http://localhost).

 You will prompted with a login dialog.
 The default administrator username is `admin`, and the password is `password`.

+### Maintenance using docker-compose

+After the installation, maintenance operations with docker-compose can be done by using the  `docker-compose.yml` file created at the location pointed by `docker_compose_dir`.

+Among the possible operations, you may:

+- Stop AWX : `docker-compose stop`
+- Upgrade AWX : `docker-compose pull && docker-compose up --force-recreate`

+See the [docker-compose documentation](https://docs.docker.com/compose/) for details.